lukini/live-chat-bot/README.md

 - l?status - Show current status of the bot's config
 - l?checkurl - Check the current stream url
 - l?tags - List all tags for the stream
-- l?deletetags - Delete the current tags
+- l?cleartags - Clear the current tags
+- l?startstream - Manually start stream.
+For use when auto open is off.
+Takes a VOD url
-- l?stream - Set the stream url (use only if the stream didn't get set)
+- l?stream - Set the VOD url (use only if the stream didn't get set automatically)